future-box/fortunes-gpt-2/README.md

 # Generate fortunes using OpenAI gpt-2

- larger models, we have [released a dataset](https://github.com/openai/gpt-2-output-dataset) for researchers to study their behaviors.
+Generate fortunes using OpenAI GPT-2 training model with training performed on a Sagemaker GPU instance

 See more details on OpenAI blog (https://blog.openai.com/better-language-models/).

 Original README.md is based on GPT2-README.md

 ## Notebook